Alexander McGuffey: Washington County, Pennsylvania

 In December 1797, McGuffey married Anna Holmes (born 1776), whose parents were Jane Roney Holmes and Henry Holmes of the "Rural Grove" farm in Washington County.
 The Holmes were among the wealthiest Scotch–Irish in the county.
 Jane was educated in the frontier school system.
 McGuffey and his wife built a log cabin on the Rural Grove farm and they lived there for five years.
-During that time, the couple had three children Jane (b.
-1799), William Holmes (b.
-1800), and Henry (b.
-1802).
+During that time, the couple had three children Jane (born 1799), William Holmes (born 1800), and Henry (born 1802).

 McGuffey was a farmer.
 He also built houses, roads, and bridges.
 He managed the repercussions of droughts, floods, pests, and wild animals on the frontier.

 In 1789, Washington County had about 1,540 residents, 840 of whom were enslaved people.
 The county's Scot-Irish residents were either aristocratic Presbyterians or conservative Covenanters.
 They had different opinions about slavery, alcohol consumption, politics (Federalists vs. Jeffersonians), and morals.
 They took opposing sides during the Whiskey Rebellion (1791–1794).
 The McGuffeys were Covenanters.